imesense/belarus-launcher/README.md

 ![Launcher](./doc/launcher.png)

+## Quick Start

+You can get the latest release of the app [in the releases page](https://github.com/imesense/belarus-launcher/releases).

 ## Features

 - **Downloading** modification with updates: the launcher allows to download modification easily, quickly and automatically check for updates